-Having got the building design right for your pharmaceutical manufacturing needs, whether that is a single story manufacturing floor or multiple floors, it is important to choose the right container-based materials transfer system that will ensure that your pharmaceutical equipment is functioning well and factory production flow is optimised.
+Having got the building design right for your pharmaceutical manufacturing needs, whether that is a single story manufacturing floor or multiple floors, it is important to choose the right container-based materials transfer system that will ensure that your pharmaceutical equipment is functioning well and factory production flow is optimized.
 As you start to investigate which IBC is the best, don't be driven by price alone.
 What initially looks like a cheaper option may not give you the performance you ultimately need.
 It is worth doing your research and understanding the benefits and limitations of the different types of IBC on the market today.
 We have created a handy checklist of the types of questions to ask when making that selection.

 How Segregation Can Occur: